History

 side and, aside from cleaning or merely turning the filter so that the

-air enters a still clean part of the filter.
+air enters a still clean part of the filter, it is a partial improvement over stock.
 But using the same filter in the

 Another goodie!
 But you have to be careful.
 Dyno tests have shown a 12-16 bhp boost is possible by advancing the engine timing up to 4/5 degrees from the stock 6 BTC.